AdobeDocs/target-developers/src/pages/before-administer/configure-authentication.md

    ![testtoken1](assets/configure-io-target-testtoken0.png)
 1. Expand the collection, and note the **List activities** request.
    ![testtoken1](assets/configure-io-target-testtoken1.png)
 1. Note that variables such as `{{access_token}}` are initially unresolved.
-You could resolve this in several different ways—for example, you could define a new collection variable called `{{access_token}}`—but in this tutorial, you will instead change the API request to leverage the Postman environment you were previously using.
+You could resolve this in several different ways—for example, you could define a new collection variable called `{{access_token}}`—but in this guide, you will instead change the API request to leverage the Postman environment you were previously using.
 This will enable the environment to continue to serve as a single, consistent consolidation of all variables common across Adobe APIs.
    ![testtoken2](assets/configure-io-target-testtoken2.png)
 1. Type to replace `{{access_token}}` with `{{ACCESS_TOKEN}}`.
    ![testtoken3](assets/configure-io-target-testtoken3.png)